-^a Analytes marked with COPC are from Table 2.1 of the Risk Methods Document (DOE 2015).
+^a Analytes marked with COPC are from Table 2.1 of the RMD.

-^b The PAL for uranium was set to ensure the DQOs, agreed to by the FFA parties, were met using the XRF analytical method.
-The PAL approaches the PGDP surface soil background concentration of 4.9 mg/kg for uranium, and is below the risk-based NAL of 58.6 mg/kg for the child recreational user (DOE 2015).
+^b The PAL for uranium was set to ensure the DQOs agreed to by the FFA parties were met using the XRF analytical method.
+The PAL approaches the PGDP surface soil background concentration of 4.9 mg/kg for uranium, and is below the risk-based NAL of 23.4 mg/kg for the child resident (DOE 2016b).
 Finally, an acknowledged XRF subject matter expert confirmed detection at the PAL could be achieved reliably with an XRF calibrated to detect uranium.

-QAPP Worksheet #15-L. Project Action Limits and Laboratory-Specific Detection/Quantitation Limits
+QAPP Worksheet #15-L. Project Action Limits and Laboratory-Specific Detection/Quantitation Limits (VOCs, Air)